(THIS POST PROBABLY CONTAINS AFFILIATE LINKS. OUR FULL DISCLOSURE POLICY IS REALLY BORING, BUT YOU CAN FIND IT HERE.)

 What I’m using (- the best WordPress theme as far as I’m concerned!)

 I am not computer confident.
 But I knew I wanted the option of customization.
+I wanted my blog to look the way I WANTED IT TO LOOK.
+(Right?)
 I stumbled across the answer to all my theme customization coding problems one day, and I have never looked back.
 I bought a membership with Elegant Themes* and downloaded their Divi theme.
 (With a membership you get access to over 80 themes.
 So there’s lots of choice.)

 But I don’t care about the 79+ other themes.
 Divi is absolutely amazing in that instead of coding everything into place, it works on a drag and drop builder, where you can place modules instead of code.
 Yes, there’s still a learning curve, but essentially the text book is written in plain English instead of CSS.
 (CSS is some sort of code.)
 And it’s a membership, so it comes with tech support.
 You know how I love tech support!